- “Software is infiltrating everything we do these days. Software is going to be a major enabler in our society.” – Steve Jobs.

 The software revolution is coming.
 Well, for most parts of our lives, it is already here.
 One major omission is medicine.
 But for one of the most critical parts of health care – surgery – it is almost completely absent.

-Admittedly, medicine needs to conservative in its adoption of new things.
+Admittedly, medicine needs to be conservative in its adoption of new things.
 Lives are on the line and patients can’t be the guinea pigs for innovation.
 The sector has justifiable speed bumps to ensure comprehensive testing for safety and efficacy before any new treatment or tool is put to use on a patient.
-Still, a good number of tools on the surgeon’s tray haven’t changed t for millennia.
-NHS Head of Innovation Tony Young highlighted this constancy in his keynote at the Collorectal HTC symposium with the slide shown at the bottom here.
+Still, a good number of tools on the surgeon’s tray haven’t changed for millennia.
+NHS Head of Innovation, Tony Young, highlighted this constancy in his keynote at the Collorectal HTC symposium with the slide shown at the bottom.

 Forclarity envisions a future of healthcare where surgical treatment is enhanced as much by versatile, intelligent and innovative software as most other sectors of industry.
 This vision forms the heart of the technology we are working on.
 We anticipate that the largest and earliest introduction will take place in the area of imaging, both diagnostic and (minimally invasive) treatment, since the imaging takes the first step into the digital world by digitizing the subject and the problem itself.

-At the first, the applications will be simple, assistive, procedurally non-intrusive, and optional.
+At first, the applications will be simple, assistive, procedurally non-intrusive, and optional.
 They will be the equivalent of spell-checking for surgeons.
-If the software misses a “correction” (or proposes a correction that the expertise of the surgeon deems inappropriate and decides to ignore), the patient is no worse off than if no “spell check” was applied in the first place.
-But if the “check” catches even a small portion of ‘errors’, it can then improve the process and outcomes for minimal risk and effort.
+If the software misses a “spelling error” (or proposes a correction that the expertise of the surgeon deems inappropriate and decides to ignore), the patient is no worse off than if no “spell check” was applied in the first place.
+But if the “check” catches even a small portion of ‘errors’, it can then improve the process and outcomes with minimal risk and effort.
 Over time, more sophisticated analyses will emerge, similar to how spell checkers have evolved into grammar checkers.

 - “Companies in every industry need to assume that a software revolution is coming.“ – Marc Andreessen